Greece Yacht Charter Guide

 The Ionian Islands Yacht Charter

 The Ionian Islands can be found in the cool deep waters off the west coast of Greece.
-The 12 islands and islets offer authenticity, a bohemian buzz and charming villages.
+The 12 islands and islets offer authenticity, a bohemian buzz, and charming villages.
 Corfu, Lefkada, Kefalonia, Zakynthos, Ithaca and Paxi are the six large Ionian Islands and Antipaxi, Erikousa, Mathraki, Othoni, Meganisi and the deserted islets of Strofades south of Zakynthos make up the rest.
-In Zakynthos, the Blue Caves and Shipwreck Beach are worthwile visits, where a rusting liner leans into the chalky cliffs creating a dramatic and impressive view.
-Take a look at our Ionian Island Itinerary for further inspiration.
+In Zakynthos, the Blue Caves and Shipwreck Beach are worthwhile visits, where a rusting liner leans into the chalky cliffs creating a dramatic and impressive view.

 The Saronic Islands Yacht Charter